-MOA presents Sculpture on the Green II, the second installation of an ongoing, annual, rotating exhibition.
-This year, renowned Colorado sculptor, Robert Mangold is featured.
+MOA presents Sculpture on the Green II, the second installation of our ongoing, rotating sculpture exhibition program.
+Sculptures are placed for a period of one to five years as part of this program.
+Currently featured is renowned Colorado sculptor, Robert Mangold.

 Born in rural Indiana in 1930, Robert Mangold joined the Air Force in 1949.
 At Indiana University where he earned an MFA in 1960, he started working on wind-driven sculpture as early as 1958, about the same time as internationally renowned kinetic sculptor, George Rickey, who was both a teacher and friend to Mangold.
 In the early 1960s, Mangold moved to Colorado and taught design and sculpture at the University of Denver until 1964.
 He then went on to create the art department at Metropolitan State University of Denver in 1965 and taught sculpture there for 29 years.

 Working in both traditional and kinetic sculpture formats, Mangold’s sculptures explore concepts of space and motion.
 In 1962, Mangold began his Anemotive series of spherical, wind-propelled kinetic sculptures.
 His anemotive kinetic works are characterized by cup-like shapes mounted on arms which allow for motion.

 The sculptures you see in this Sculpture on the Green exhibition are made from industrial steel piping.
 Some are painted a brilliant red, while others are simply polished, allowing for the beauty in the raw material to be discovered.